CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 #### VNET (`vnet-`)

-A new VNET is created to hold all the network configuration for the services.
+A new VNET is created to hold all the network configurations for the services.
 This can be peered later with other VNETs if needed.

 A single subnet called `AksSubnet` is created to contain any AKS networking.